JessButler/grampian_shielding_ndl/README.md

 # People shielding from Coronavirus in NHS Grampian
+This is analysis for NHS Grampian to understand those who were asked to isolate due to their vulnerability to severe illness due to Coronavirus.
-This is analysis for NHS Grampian to understand people shielding (supported by the Health Foundation's Networked Data Lab and Scotland's Chief Scientist's Office).
+This work is supported by the Health Foundation's Networked Data Lab and Scotland's Chief Scientist's Office.
 Questions please contact JessicaButler@abdn.ac.uk

 ## Demographics of patients shielding from COVID in Grampian